LOADING

 Image Credit: samsungmobilepress.com

-It is not very easy to select anyone who watches out of these two as they don’t differ much in terms of hardware specifications.
-It is a matter of selecting a brand.
+It is difficult to select anyone who watches out of these two as they don’t differ much in hardware specifications.
+It is a matter of choosing a brand.
 Personal taste will also play a major role because some like saturated colors and trust Samsung, and some don’t.